Angblah/Comparator/README.md

-# The-Comparator
+# Comparator

-The Comparator is a web app that allows users to easily compare products to determine the one to best fit their needs.
+Comparator is a web app that allows users to easily compare products to determine the one to best fit their needs.

+Release Notes version 1.0
+NEW FEATURES
+  Added functionality to create and edit templates Added functionality to create and edit comparisons Added feature to share comparisons
+  Added button to export comparison
+  Added functionality to save as template or comparison

+BUG FIXES
+  Clicking on an empty cell in the comparison no longer triggers Undo/Redo

+KNOWN BUGS
+  When downloading as xlsx, empty items will show up as " " instead of ""

 To install packages:
   1. Install Git